 \subsection{Additional properties of optimal cost-robust contracts}

-In this section, we focus for concreteness on min-\emph{budget} cost-robust contracts, and establish their approximation guarantees as well as their functional form under assumptions (similar results hold for min-\emph{pay} cost-robust contracts).
-First, in analogy to \cite{dutting2019simple}, a natural question is what are the approximation guarantees of cost-robust contracts.
+In this section, we focus for concreteness on min-\emph{budget} cost-robust contracts, and establish their approximation guarantees as well as their functional form under structural assumptions.
+First, in analogy to \cite{dutting2019simple}, it is natural to examine the approximation guarantees of cost-robust contracts.
 We show (recall \Cref{def:approximately-optimal-contract}):

 \begin{theorem}[Approximation guarantees] For every contract setting $(F,c)$, let $0< a\le b$ be a lower and upper bound on the difference between the target cost and any other cost, i.e., $(c_n-c_i)\in[a,b]$ for all $i\in[n-1]$.
 Then the min-budget $b$-cost-robust contract for $(F,c)$ is $\frac{b}{a}$-optimal with respect to the budget objective $\Norm{t}_\infty$, and the approximation ratio $\frac{b}{a}$ is tight. \end{theorem}